fgm/mongodb/docs/modules/mongodb_storage.md

 ## Queue service

-This module provides a default MongoDB Queue API implementation.
+This module provides a MongoDB Queue API implementation.

 * Enable the module, e.g. using `drush en mongodb_storage`.
 * Define a `queue` database alias, as described in [settings configuration][settings]